 - Roll out the pizza dough ball on a lightly floured surface, into a size that will fit into the skillet.

 - Flip the pizza crust with a spatula to begin cooking the other side.
-Immediately add the sauce, italian seasoning, cheese and other toppings.
+Turn the heat down to 300°F and immediately add the sauce, Italian seasoning, cheese and other toppings.

 - Cover and cook for 10-15 minutes or until the cheese is melted and the bottom of the pizza is golden brown.

 - Transfer pizza carefully onto a cutting board.
+Let it rest for 1 minute.
 Slice into wedges and serve.